AaronJai/Projects/Java Projects/WhacAMole/README.md

 Functionalities added:
     Encapsulation
+    Game reset and exit game

 Functionalities to add:
-    Game reset after game over,
-    Added option to select game difficulty - easy, medium, hard.
-    Added a visible bar to show time required for player to make a move Speed of game slowly increases at different rates for each difficulty during the game Highscore to keep track of the highest score which can be seen for each difficulty if the player switches between different modes in the same playthrough.
+    Added a visible bar to show time required for player to make a move, slowly gets faster as score increases.

-    Added ability to exit playing within the game
+Maybe add?
+    option to select game difficulty - easy, medium, hard.
+    - for this create a start to prompt user - like games do.
+    Highscore for each game mode saved - for same playthrough